Allegory

 Bruce Wilkerson

 The Dream Giver is a compelling modern-day parable about Ordinary, who dares to leave the Land of Familiar to pursue his Big Dream.
 With the help of the Dream Giver, Ordinary begins the hardest and most rewarding journey of his life.
-Discover the practical, biblical keys to fulfilling your own dream, revealing that there’s no limit to what God can accomplish when we choose to pursue the dreams He gives us for His honor.
+Discover the practical, biblical keys to fulfilling your dream, revealing that there’s no limit to what God can accomplish when we pursue the dreams He gives us for His honor.

 The Amazon buttons are affiliate links, which means if you click on the link and purchase the item, Chronic Joy will receive an affiliate commission.